-Wealth advisors offer more than investment advice.
-Wealth encompasses all parts of personal and business or farm life, not just what’s in your investment portfolio.
+Wealth encompasses all parts of your personal and business or farm life, not just what’s in your investment portfolio.
 It’s everything you’ve accumulated: your home, cottage, business or farm, investments and other property.

 Managing all these assets requires the advice of multiple professionals — accountants, lawyers, investment advisors, realtors, bankers, mortgage brokers, insurance agents, financial planners, estate planners and more.